Carly07/Deeelish/README.md

 ### Acknowledgements

 Small pieces of code have been copied from elsewhere, such as Materialize CSS.
-I have also made use of a number of websites in my pursuit to plumb and wire the all the functions necessary for this app, but particularly
+I have also made use of a number of websites in my pursuit to plumb and wire the all the functions necessary for this app, but pa:rticularly

 [Stack Overlflow](https://stackoverflow.com/)